SysKitTeam/docs-spdockit/activation/activation-faq.md

 ### Where can I find the EULA for SPDocKit?
 Our End User License Agreement is located at the following [link](https://www.spdockit.com/eula).

+### I forgot my password — can you tell me how to reset it?
+To reset your password, please go to the [following link](https://customers.acceleratio.net/ForgotPassword.aspx).
+1. Enter the email address associated with your account
+1. Click on __Reset Password__.
+1. Instructions on how to reset your password will be emailed to you.
+Please note: sometimes these notifications can end up in your junk folder, so please check there if you don’t see our email within a few minutes.
+To avoid these situations, please add our email address to your __Safe Senders List__.
+1. If for some reason you are still unable to retrieve the new password email, please [contact us](https://www.spdockit.com/support/contact-us/)  for further assistance.